justinethier/husk-scheme/README.markdown

 Installation
 ------------
-The [Glasgow Haskell Compiler](http://www.haskell.org/ghc/) (GHC) is required to build, install, and run Husk.
-All recent versions of GHC are supported, including 7.0, 7.2, 7.4, and 7.6.
-The easiest way to get GHC is via the [Haskell Platform](http://hackage.haskell.org/platform/).
+A recent version of the [Glasgow Haskell Compiler](http://www.haskell.org/ghc/) (GHC) is required to build, install, and run Husk.
+The easiest way to get GHC is to install the [Haskell Platform](http://hackage.haskell.org/platform/).

-Husk may be installed using [cabal](http://www.haskell.org/cabal/):
+After installing the Haskell Platform, Husk may be installed using [cabal](http://www.haskell.org/cabal/):

     cabal update
     cabal install husk-scheme